unterm-cli reference

 session

 Operates on a single live pane.
 “Session” here means one terminal tab/pane in the running GUI.
-The MCP method names are session.list, session.recording_start/stop/status, and session.export_markdown.
+The CLI wraps the MCP methods session.list, session.create, session.input, screen.text, session.cwd, exec.status, screen.detect_errors, session.history, screen.search, session.suggest*, session.recording_start/stop/status, and session.export_markdown.

 unterm-cli session list